-We take the traditional "Will it Float?" lesson a step further, asking why does it float or sink.
+We take the traditional "Will it Float?" lesson a step further, asking why it floats or sinks.
 This program includes discussions on different boat designs.
-Students are challenged to create a tin foil boat that can hold a large amount of weight, that will be tested out during the program.
-Following the float test of the tin foil boats, students will get the chance to make their very own toy blow boats from kits made at the Museum's Watercraft Center.
+Students are challenged to create a boat, out of tin foil and other supplies, that floats and can hold weight.